gandomullac/netshare-emulation-manager/README.md

 # tl;dr

 In short, this is a Python-based tool for emulating network drive connections in a local environment for legacy (and frankly bad written) Excel macros.
-It provides a GUI for selecting different brands to emulate a SharePoint directory and map it to a virtual network drive.
+It provides a GUI to select various folders within SharePoint synced directory, mapping them to a virtual network drive.

 <p align="center">
     <img src="github/netshare-emulator-manager_screenshot.png" width="450">